Ukraine war: Will Arab oil save the world from soaring prices? | DW | 07.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Sanctions on Russia won't work unless the world reduces its use of Russian oil and gas.
-But it is difficult to do this without also increasing prices.
+But it's difficult to do this without also increasing prices.
 Middle Eastern oil producers could help.
 But do they want to?

 "The world's fossil fuel addiction is funding Putin's warmongering," said the statement, which was signed by organizations like Greenpeace, Extinction Rebellion and Fridays for Future, among many others.

-In an oil market analysis published bythe Oxford Institute for Energy Studies in March, Russia is ranked as the second-biggest producer of crude oil in the world, pumping around 14% of the world's total output in 2021.
+In an oil market analysis published by The Oxford Institute for Energy Studies last week, Russia is ranked as the second-biggest producer of crude oil in the world, pumping around 14% of the world's total output in 2021.
 About 60% of Russian crude exports go to Europe, with another 35% heading to Asia.

 Experts say Europe alone is paying Russia around €350 million ($382 million) a day for it.

-As the letter writers and others have pointed out, if the world keeps using Russian oil and gas, this negates the international sanctions and boycotts that are supposed to persuade Russia to withdraw from Ukraine.
+As the letter writers and others, including Ukrainian Foreign Minister Dmytro Kuleba on Twitter, have pointed out, if the world keeps using Russian oil and gas, this negates the international sanctions and boycotts that are supposed to persuade Russia to withdraw from Ukraine.

 Even before the Russian invasion of Ukraine, oil prices were high.
 As the world is recovering from the COVID-19 pandemic, higher-than-expected demand met sluggish supply from producers.